TegelVee/scraping-homes/README.md

 To have reasonable big comparison groups, I divided the data into groups that include 20 years: flats built before 1929, between 1930 and 1949, between 1950 and 1969 etc.

 ## Findings:
-Sold apartments that had been built in 2010 or later, were on average smaller than the ones built in 1970-1989 and 1990-2009.
+* Sold apartments that had been built in 2010 or later, were on average smaller than the ones built in 1970-1989 and 1990-2009.
 This explains why people feel that home sizes are shrinking.
-But to compare to previous decades, the true era of small apartments was the time before and after the World War II.
-It can be said, based on my data, that Helsinki is returning to the era of small apartments.
+* Compared to previous decades, the true era of small apartments was the time before and after the World War II.
+* Helsinki is returning to the era of small apartments.
 At the same time, it must be remembered, that every year less people live together in a same apartment.
 Even though apartments get smaller, many people have more space around them to compare to the time of baby boomers.

 ## New skills learned:
 In this Lede Program project, I strengthened my scraping skills.
 It makes me especially happy that I was able to solve how to navigate through the changing URL of the webpage and to form a comprehensive dataset.